Crossed Andreev reflection in collinear $p$-wave magnet/triplet superconductor junctions: System and Key Result

-{\it System and Key Result.---} We consider a junction where $p$-wave magnets are attached on either side of a triplet superconductor, with the $p$-wave magnet on the right rotated by $180^{\circ}$ relative to the one on the left.
+We consider a junction where $p$-wave magnets are attached on either side of a triplet superconductor, with the $p$-wave magnet on the right rotated by $180^{\circ}$ relative to the one on the left.
+A schematic diagram of the setup is shown in Fig.~\ref{fig:schem}.
 Fig.~\ref{fig:cec}(a) and Fig.~\ref{fig:cec}(b) illustrate the constant energy contours of the dispersion relations for the two $p$-wave magnets.
 These figures reveal that the transverse wavenumber $k_y$ in a range matches across the junction for electrons on the left and holes on the right, both having same spin.
 Due to this, incident electrons from the left $p$-wave magnet scatter into hole states on the right, provided equal spin electron-to-hole conversion occurs in the central superconducting region.
 This conversion is facilitated by the triplet pairing in the superconductor.